-For his development of Lotus 1-2-3, the first major software application for the IBM PC.
+For his development of Lotus 1-2-3, a groundbreaking software application for the IBM PC.

 Mitch Kapor was born in Brooklyn, New York, in 1950.
 He received a B.A. in psychology from Yale University (1971) and an M.A. in psychology from Beacon College (1978).

 Kapor founded Lotus Development Corporation in 1982 with Jonathan Sachs, co-creator of Lotus 1-2-3.
 Released in January 1983, Lotus 1-2-3 was the first "killer app" for the IBM personal computer (PC).
 It combined a spreadsheet, charting and graphing, and rudimentary database operations into one application.
 Used primarily for its spreadsheet function, it was the leading program of its type for dos-based personal computers for several years, outselling VisiCalc by a significant margin.

 Lotus 1-2-3 also became a benchmark, along with Microsoft Flight Simulator, for checking that an IBM "clone" was 100 percent hardware-compatible.
 Lotus 1-2-3 was eventually surpassed by Excel, the Microsoft Windows-based program.

 In 1990, with fellow digital rights activists John Perry Barlow and John Gilmore, he co-founded the Electronic Frontier Foundation and served as its chairman until 1994.
 Kapor has been involved in a number of successful start-ups and was the first chairman of the Mozilla Foundation.
 He has also served as an adjunct/visiting professor at MIT and has written and lectured widely on technology and society.